deco3500/Pomme-de-Terre/README.md

 * **Will there be an option to mute the application for meetings?**

 The application will incorporate a feature similar to Facebook's notification settings.
-The user will be given an option to mute notifications/alerts for a specified time period, for example 1 hour.
+The user will be given an option to mute notifications/alerts for a specified time period, for example 1 hour or disable the alerting option entirely.

 * **Is there a reward system that will offer incentive for users to use this application rather than other mainstream news applications?**